Jackie16888/ShadowTLS-v3-build-tutorial/README.md

 # **illustrate**
-### The script has two options of self-compilation and downloading the pre-compiled version of sing-box,all codes are from official documentation;The script is completely open source,you can use it with confidence!
+### The script has two options of self-compilation and downloading the pre-compiled version of sing-box.
 ### Script supports custom port, supports multi-user.
+### The script supports CentOS 8+, Debian 10+, Ubuntu 20+ operating systems.
+### All codes are from official documentation;The script is completely open source,you can use it with confidence!
 ### Sing-box executable file directory: /usr/local/bin/sing-box.
 ### The systemd service directory of sing-box: /etc/systemd/system/sing-box.service.
 ### Sing-box configuration file directory: /usr/local/etc/sing-box/config.json.

 # **Script installation**
 ```
+#Debian&&Ubuntu
 apt update && apt -y install curl
 ```
 ```
+#CentOS
 yum update && yum -y install curl
 ```
 ```